How Visylix achieves 1M+ concurrent streams through microservices, GPU-accelerated transcoding, distributed storage, and load balancing.

 Visylix was built cloud-native from day one using a microservices architecture where each function, stream ingestion, AI inference, recording, playback, and user management, runs as an independently scalable service.
 This allows each component to scale horizontally based on actual demand rather than provisioning for peak load across the entire system.

 The ingestion layer handles protocol negotiation (RTSP, RTMP, SRT, ONVIF) and routes streams to processing pipelines.
-Each ingestion node manages up to 2,000 concurrent streams using async I/O and zero-copy buffer passing to minimize CPU overhead.
+Each ingestion node manages up to 2,000 concurrent streams using async I/O and an optimized memory architecture for buffer passing to minimize CPU overhead.

 Distribution uses a tiered SFU (Selective Forwarding Unit) architecture.
 Origin servers receive one copy of each stream and relay to edge servers positioned close to viewers.
 This origin-edge topology reduces backbone bandwidth by 90% compared to direct server-to-viewer delivery for high-fanout streams.

 Video transcoding and AI inference are the most compute-intensive operations.
-Visylix uses NVIDIA GPU hardware encoding (NVENC) for transcoding and dedicated inference engines (TensorRT) for AI model execution.
-A single NVIDIA A100 GPU handles 200+ simultaneous AI inference streams at 15fps each.
+Visylix uses GPU hardware encoding for transcoding and dedicated hardware-accelerated inference engines for AI model execution.
+A single enterprise GPU handles 200+ simultaneous AI inference streams at 15fps each.

 The scheduler dynamically allocates GPU resources between transcoding and inference based on demand.
 During business hours when more viewers are actively monitoring, transcoding gets priority.
 During off-hours, GPU cycles shift to batch analytics and forensic search indexing.